Great served with Mexican rice, Mexican beans, stir-fried or grilled Mexican vegetables, chili sauce and salsa.

 Rinse and drain the dried corn kernels, removing any debris or chaff.

-The next morning the corn kernels will be swollen and many of the corn skins will be floating on top of the water.
+The next morning the corn kernels will be swollen and many of the corn skins will be floating on the top of the water.
 Skim off loose skins.
 Place the treated corn in a large colander/strainer.
 Under cold running water, rub kernels between your hands to wash and remove any remaining loose outer skins.
 Rinse thoroughly at least twice to remove all excess lime.
 Inadequate washing/rinsing can result in a bitter taste.